mufeedali/Wordbook/README.md

 Python 2 lacks a lot of things used by Reo like proper Unicode support, which from shutil and more.
 But I would like proper Python 2 support because, as noted in a commit to Rerun, I've noticed better performance in Python 2 than Python 3 though by very small margins.

 #### Gtk versions before Gtk+ 3.20?
 Gtk+ 3.14 and below are IMPOSSIBLE.
 Gtk+ 3.16 and 3.18 should also work.
-BUT the UI might seem horribly broken.
-If so, try reverting the UI changes in commit d543d27f1c520147ad8059d0ede1f3a07dc65368.
-This MIGHT fix it.
-Still, the recommended versions remain Gtk+ 3.20 and above.
+However, it is not recommended as the UI might not appear as intended, though usable.

 **Tips**
 Determine your WordNet version and then, delete the index file (wn3.1 or wn3.0) for the version that you do not require.
 This will save you about 2 MBs of space.